tharidlynn/gdelt/twitter/README.md

 # deploy spark with arguments <kafka host> <postgres target> <elastic target> <parquet target>
 $ spark-submit --master yarn --deploy-mode cluster --driver-class-path $MY_DRIVER_CLASS_PATH --class twitter.TwitterConsumer --packages org.apache.spark:spark-sql-kafka-0-10_2.11:2.4.3 --jars stanford-corenlp-3.9.1-models.jar,postgresql-42.2.6.jar s3://gdelt-tharid/sparkConsumer-assembly-0.1.0-SNAPSHOT.jar  kafka1:9092,kafka2:9092,kafka3:9092 postgres-database-target elasticsearch-target s3://gdelt-tharid/twitter-parquet
 ```

+> To get the best performance from your cluster, I recommend reading this [post](https://aws.amazon.com/blogs/big-data/best-practices-for-successfully-managing-memory-for-apache-spark-applications-on-amazon-emr/
+) which clearly explains how to optimize and tune proper configurations for the Spark cluster.

+> Do note that Spark streaming has to use the 'checkpoint' to guarantee the end-to-end fault-tolerance.
+In this case, I've enabled [EMRFS](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-fs.html) via Terraform as the checkpoints instead of normal HDFS or S3 for better consistency and durability.